Speeding-up Graph Algorithms via Clique Partitioning: Appendix

 After forming set $K_q$, the \textsf{FM} algorithm proceeds to identify the common neighbors of the vertices that are part of set~$K_q$ in order to construct~$U_q$, which is the left partition of the $q$-th $\delta$-clique~$C_q$.
 The pair~$(K_q, U_q)$ forms a $\delta$-clique~$C_q$.
 Subsequently, the algorithm updates~$\hat{m}$, the number of remaining edges in the graph after extracting each~$\delta$-clique.
 This update is done by subtracting the product of the sizes of $K_q$ and $U_q$ from $\hat{m}$, i.e., $|U_q| \times |K_q|$.
 The algorithm then updates~$\hat{k}$ considering the updated value of~$\hat{m}$ and repeats the procedure to extract more $\delta$-cliques until no more $\delta$-cliques can be found (determined by the condition of the while loop).
 The edges that are not removed in this process form trivial cliques.

-The \textsf{FM} algorithm compresses the graph by adding a new vertex set~$Z$ to the bipartite graph, thus converting it into a tripartite graph (Figure~\ref{fig:ch-matching-bip:bm2(fm)}), where each vertex in~$Z$ corresponds to one clique extracted by the algorithm.
+The \textsf{FM} algorithm restructures the graph by adding a new vertex set~$Z$ to the bipartite graph, thus converting it into a tripartite graph (Figure~\ref{fig:motivation}a), where each vertex in~$Z$ corresponds to one clique extracted by the algorithm.
 Each vertex of the left and right partitions of $\delta$-clique $C_q$ is then connected via an edge to a new vertex $z_q \in Z$, thus forming a tripartite graph.
-This decreases the number of edges from $|U_q| \times |K_q|$ to $|U_q| + |K_q|$, thus compressing the graph.
-The compressed graph obtained by the algorithm preserves the path information of the original graph.
+This decreases the number of edges from $|U_q| \times |K_q|$ to $|U_q| + |K_q|$, thus reducing the number of edges in the graph.
+The restructured graph obtained by the algorithm preserves the path information of the original graph.
 The running time of the \textsf{FM} algorithm is~$O(mn^{\delta} \log^2 n)$.
-The \textsf{FM} algorithm can be \emph{extended to the case of non-bipartite graphs}, where it computes a compression of a graph in time $O(mn^{\delta} \log^2 n)$, as shown by Feder and Motwani~\cite{federMotwani}.
+The \textsf{FM} algorithm can be \emph{extended to the case of non-bipartite graphs}, where it restructures a graph in time $O(mn^{\delta} \log^2 n)$, as shown by Feder and Motwani~\cite{federMotwani}.